bsneider/open-sky-serverless/docs/research.md

 Given that Athena is corrupting the data, I must again pivot.
 The two remaining options are to store the data in a dynamodb table, and some sort of RDS (technically Aurora Serverless is offered under RDS).
 If RDS is required then aurora serverless is pretty awesome, however it adds complexity in how the db can be queried, as you can only query via the api.
 According to this StackOverflow, loading directly from s3 to aurora serverless is not supported [https://stackoverflow.com/questions/58357429/load-csv-from-s3-into-aws-rds-aurora-mysql-serverless](https://stackoverflow.com/questions/58357429/load-csv-from-s3-into-aws-rds-aurora-mysql-serverless).

 Aurora Serverless

 - [https://aws.amazon.com/blogs/database/using-the-data-api-to-interact-with-an-amazon-aurora-serverless-mysql-database/](https://aws.amazon.com/blogs/database/using-the-data-api-to-interact-with-an-amazon-aurora-serverless-mysql-database/)
+- Aurora Data API can only execute a single sql stmt at a time as confirmed manually and here [https://www.jeremydaly.com/aurora-serverless-data-api-a-first-look/](https://www.jeremydaly.com/aurora-serverless-data-api-a-first-look/)

 ### Assumptions